RafaeldeLimaThomaz/Habits-Schedule-Application/README.md

 To be released: <br>

-✓ Tasks/Habits for one single day, not repeating weekly
+✓ Tasks/Habits for one single day, not repeating weekly  <br>
 ✓ Social Auth (Firebase)